Cherreads

 Kael closed his eyes.

-The voice in the stone chuckled, fond and terrible.
+The voice in the stone chuckled, warm and terrifying.

 "Let the golden child chatter.
-His noise will keep you warm while you learn to scream in frequencies only the dead can hear."
+His nose will keep you warm while you learn to scream in frequencies only the dead can hear."

 The crack sealed without a trace.

-High above, on the highest balcony, the bone-masked figure watched.
+High above, on the highest balcony, a bone-masked figure watched.

 It raised one pale hand and wrote a single rune in the air with black fire that dripped upward.